hirokazuono/Chipmunk_and_BOX2D_of_cocos2dx_ported_to_Android/README.md

 1. At the 1st,Create **xCode's cocos2d-x files** by **install-templates-xcode.sh** in a dir(fld) of 11 or 12 or 13beta's files
 that are downloads from cocos2d-x.org(&zip extracting).
 ( Each xCode's cocos2d-x files(of 11,12,&13beta) create by **"./install-templates-xcode.sh -uf "**
-&nbsp;&nbsp;&nbsp; within each downloaded dir(fld,of 11,12,&13beta from cocos2d-x.org).
-In addition , not only these files
+&nbsp;&nbsp;&nbsp;within each downloaded dir(fld,of 11,12,&13beta from cocos2d-x.org). &nbsp;&nbsp; In addition , not only these files
 &nbsp;&nbsp;that are created, **xCode's working also will change** to behavior of the each version of the files created.
 However,
 &nbsp;&nbsp;&nbsp;their **xCode types**(files&working) **can be changed to other xCode files** by **"-uf"**( above) , any time soon & freely. )